asliekm/saucedemo-regression-suite/README.md

 # Saucedemo Regression Suite

 This project contains automated regression tests for [SauceDemo](https://www.saucedemo.com/).
-Tests are written in Java using Cucumber and Selenium WebDriver with Page Object Design.
+Tests are written in Java using Cucumber and Selenium WebDriver with Page-Object-Pattern.

 ## Project Structure